GoogleCloudPlatform/gradle-appengine-templates/HelloEndpoints/README.md

 MyApi.Builder builder = new MyApi.Builder(AndroidHttp.newCompatibleTransport(), new AndroidJsonFactory(), null);
 ```

-Finally, to ensure that the Project ID changes in `appengine-web.xml` file (as described in previous section) are reflected in client libraries which contain `MyApi.Builder`, re-install these libraries.
-To achieve this select your backend module in Android Studio's "Project" pane and navigate to "Tools &rarr; Google Cloud Tools &rarr; Install Client Libraries", as described in section 2.

 At this point you should be all set to run your Android app in an emulator or on the physical device, and successfully communicate with your new App Engine backend!